rubykwong/rubykwong/README.md

 ## Hi there 👋
 I'm Ruby (they/them), a full-stack software developer.
-After nearly 7 years of working in the charity sector, I decided to retrain with Northcoders' Software Development Bootcamp.
+After nearly 7 years of working in the charity sector, in April this year I decided to retrain in web development through a Software Development Bootcamp with Northcoders.
+I've been learning a range of front and back-end skills, listed below :point_down:

 I'll be looking for full-time junior roles from July 2025!